DevilMedlar/python-recall-training/rules.md

 If execution is unavailable, static grading is acceptable when the requirements can be verified statically, but the limitation MUST be stated when relevant.

-If Daddy challenges a grading result with `check again`, ChatGPT MUST re-fetch the current code before defending the result.
+If Daddy challenges a grading result with `check again`, the Senpai MUST re-read the current code or workspace file before defending the result.

 ---

-## Rule 4 - Grade the repository, not memory
+## Rule 4 - Grade the workspace, not memory

-When Daddy says `done`, the committed repository is the evidence.
+When Daddy says `done`, the current workspace file or committed repository code is the evidence.
+When workspace access is available, the current workspace learner file is the source of truth for grading.
+Use committed repository code only when the workspace file is unavailable or when Daddy explicitly asks for commit-based grading.

-ChatGPT MUST fetch the current learner file and compare it against the active requirements.
+The Senpai MUST read the current learner file and compare it against the active requirements.

 Do not grade from:

-- an earlier fetched version
+- an earlier read version
-- a pasted snippet if the repo has a newer commit
+- a pasted snippet if the workspace or repository has a newer version
 - conversation memory
-- what ChatGPT assumes Daddy probably changed
+- what the Senpai assumes Daddy probably changed

 Check every explicit requirement that matters, including where applicable: